Actor-Driven

 So I went back in.
 Added a genre element, loosened the grip, let the story breathe into stranger territory.
 What came out is something I'm more afraid of — which usually means I'm on the right track.
 Two men, one night, a destination that turns out to be a question.
 What does it mean to stay?
 What does it mean to go back?
 And what do you do when the person asking you that question shouldn't exist?

 We've self-greenlit this film.
 We're doing a sweded version first — part storyboard, part rehearsal, part test — so we understand every cut before we call it a locked shot.
 Then pre-production, a crew, locations, cast.
-The goal is Richmond 2026, Atlanta, Austin, and Sundance if we make something worth the submission fee."
+The goal is Richmond 2026, Atlanta, Austin, and Sundance.
+We're making something worth the submission fee."

 Performance is the architecture.
 Everything else — the frame, the cut, the score — exists to protect what happens between two people when the scene stops pretending.